 Carlos Sainz – Alex Albon

-Both driver stuck in purgatory.
+Both drivers are stuck in purgatory yet another year.
 Sainz is easily good enough for a top seat, and perhaps Albon is as well.
 But the top teams all have their own stars and prospects.
+Sainz was foolish not to sign with Sauber/Audi when he had the chance.

-Fortunately for Sainz and Albon, Williams are slowly improving, so they should just stay and hope for the best.
-If they are lucky, the team could have a McLaren-style revival under the new regulations.
+Fortunately for Sainz and Albon, there is always a chance that Williams could improve.
+If they are lucky, the team could have a McLaren-style revival at some point under the new regulations.
+But it’s a longshot, to be honest.

 Audi